-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken any other medicines, or might take any other medicines.

 The effect of the treatment can be influenced if Co-Diovan is taken together with certain other medicines.
 It may be necessary to change the dose, to take other precautions, or in some cases to stop taking one of the medicines.
 This especially applies to the following medicines:

 - lithium, a medicine used to treat some types of psychiatric diseases. - medicines or substances that may increase the amount of potassium in your blood.
 These include potassium supplements or salt substitutes containing potassium, potassium-sparing medicines and heparin. - medicines that may reduce the amount of potassium in your blood, such as diuretics (water tablets), corticosteroids, laxatives, carbenoxolone, amphotericin or penicillin G. - some antibiotics (rifamycin group), a drug used to protect against transplant rejection (ciclosporin) or an antiretroviral drug used to treat HIV/AIDS infection (ritonavir).
-These drugs may increase the effect of Co-Diovan. - medicines that may induce "torsades de pointes" (irregular heart beat), such as antiarrhythmics (medicines used to treat heart problems) and some antipsychotics. - medicines that may reduce the amount of sodium in your blood, such as antidepressants, antipsychotics, antiepileptics. - medicines for the treatment of gout, such as allopurinol, probenecid, sulfinpyrazone. - therapeutic vitamin D and calcium supplements. - medicines for the treatment of diabetes (oral agents such as metformin or insulins). - other medicines to lower your blood pressure including methyldopa, ACE inhibitors (such as enalapril, lisinopril, etc.) or aliskiren. - medicines to increase blood pressure, such as noradrenaline or adrenaline. - digoxin or other digitalis glycosides (medicines used to treat heart problems). - medicines that may increase blood sugar levels, such as diazoxide or beta blockers. - cytotoxic medicines (used to treat cancer), such as methotrexate or cyclophosphamide. - pain killers such as non-steroidal anti-inflammatory agents (NSAIDs), including selective cyclooxygenase-2 inhibitors (Cox-2 inhibitors) and acetylsalicylic acid > 3 g. - muscle relaxing medicines, such as tubocurarine. - anti-cholinergic medicines (medicines used to treat a variety of disorders such as gastrointestinal cramps, urinary bladder spasm, asthma, motion sickness, muscular spasms, Parkinson's disease and as an aid to anaesthesia). - amantadine (medicine used to treat Parkinson's disease and also used to treat or prevent certain illnesses caused by viruses). - cholestyramine and colestipol (medicines used mainly to treat high levels of lipids in the blood). - ciclosporin, a medicine used for organ transplant to avoid organ rejection. - alcohol, sleeping pills and anaesthetics (medicines with sleeping or painkilling effect used for example during surgery). - iodine contrast media (agents used for imaging examinations).
+These drugs may increase the effect of Co-Diovan. - medicines that may induce "torsades de pointes" (irregular heart beat), such as antiarrhythmics (medicines used to treat heart problems) and some antipsychotics. - medicines that may reduce the amount of sodium in your blood, such as antidepressants, antipsychotics, antiepileptics. - medicines for the treatment of gout, such as allopurinol, probenecid, sulfinpyrazone. - therapeutic vitamin D and calcium supplements. - medicines for the treatment of diabetes (oral agents such as metformin or insulins). - other medicines to lower your blood pressure including methyldopa.
+ACE inhibitors (such as enalapril, lisinopril, etc.) or aliskiren (see also information under the headings "Do not take Co-Diovan" and "Warnings and precautions"). - medicines to increase blood pressure, such as noradrenaline or adrenaline. - digoxin or other digitalis glycosides (medicines used to treat heart problems). - medicines that may increase blood sugar levels, such as diazoxide or beta blockers. - cytotoxic medicines (used to treat cancer), such as methotrexate or cyclophosphamide. - pain killers such as non-steroidal anti-inflammatory agents (NSAIDs), including selective cyclooxygenase-2 inhibitors (Cox-2 inhibitors) and acetylsalicylic acid > 3g. - muscle relaxing medicines, such as tubocurarine. - anti-cholinergic medicines (medicines used to treat a variety of disorders such as gastrointestinal cramps, urinary bladder spasm, asthma, motion sickness, muscular spasms, Parkinson's disease and as an aid to anaesthesia). - amantadine (medicine used to treat Parkinson's disease and also used to treat or prevent certain illnesses caused by viruses). - cholestyramine and colestipol (medicines used mainly to treat high levels of lipids in the blood). - ciclosporin, a medicine used for organ transplant to avoid organ rejection. - alcohol, sleeping pills and anaesthetics (medicines with sleeping or painkilling effect used for example during surgery). - iodine contrast media (agents used for imaging examinations).

-Taking Co-Diovan with food and drink
+Taking Co-Diovan with food, drink and alcohol

-You can take Co-Diovan with or without food.
 Avoid taking alcohol until you have talked to your doctor.
 Alcohol may make your blood pressure fall more and/or increase the risk of you becoming dizzy or feeling faint.